Central Area, Singapore

-The Central Area, also called the City Area, and informally The City, is the main commercial and financial city centre of Singapore.
-Located in the south-eastern part of the Central Region, the Central Area consists of eleven constituent planning areas: the Downtown Core, Marina East, Marina South, the Museum Planning Area, Newton, Orchard, Outram, River Valley, Rochor, the Singapore River and Straits View, as defined by the Urban Redevelopment Authority.
-The term Central Business District (CBD) has also been used to describe most of the Central Area as well, although its boundaries lie within the Downtown Core.
+The Central Area, informally called the City Area or Town Area or simply Town, (Note: In Singapore English, the term "town" remains in informal usage despite the area being accorded city status in 1951.
+Consequently, residents living outside this region frequently refer to it as the location of the "town."
+The term "city" remains less prevalent in local parlance.) is the main commercial and financial city centre of Singapore.
+Located in the south-eastern part of the Central Region, it broadly corresponds to the historic City of Singapore, while the term Singapore has since come to refer to the entire sovereign city-state.
+The Central Area consists of eleven constituent planning areas: the Downtown Core, Marina East, Marina South, Museum, Newton, Orchard, Outram, River Valley, Rochor, the Singapore River and Straits View, as defined by the Urban Redevelopment Authority (URA).
+The term Central Business District (CBD) has also been used to describe most of the Central Area as well, although its boundaries technically lie within the Downtown Core.

 Singapore's modern history began in this area, when British colonial official Stamford Raffles and representatives of the British East India Company landed along the banks of the Singapore River in 1819 to set up a free port of trade between Europe and Asia.
 As the old harbour grew along the mouth of the river bank, the historical city naturally expanded around it, creating what is now the Central Area.
 As the financial heart of Singapore, the Downtown Core also houses the headquarters and offices of numerous major corporations, both local and international, as well as the Singapore Exchange (SGX).
 As the country's de facto capital, it is also home to many governmental institutions, most notably the seat of Parliament and the Supreme Court.

 The Central Area surrounds the banks of the Singapore River and Marina Bay where the first settlements on the island were established shortly after the arrival of Raffles in 1819.
 Surrounding the Central Area is the rest of the Central Region.
 The Central Area shares boundaries with the planning areas of Novena to the north, Kallang to the north and north-east, Tanglin to the north-west and west, Bukit Merah to the south-west and Marine Parade to the east.
 The south-easternmost limits of the city is enclosed by Marina Barrage, where the mouth of Marina Bay meets the Singapore Strait.